SoftCircuits/HtmlMonkey/README.md

 This code parses the HTML document into a hierarchy of nodes, which are then stored in the `HtmlDocument` object.

 The node types include `HtmlElementNode`, which represents an HTML tag with attributes and any number of child nodes. `HtmlTextNode` nodes contain only text.
-And `HtmlCDataNode` nodes contain text from the document that was parsed but otherwise ignored.
+And `HtmlCDataNode` nodes contain text from the document that was parsed but is otherwise ignored.
 Examples of content placed in `HtmlCDataNode` nodes include CDATA content, comments and the content of `<script>` tags.

 The code also supports the specialized `HtmlHeaderNode` and `XmlHeaderNode` nodes.

 ## Navigating Parsed Nodes

 HtmlMonkey provides a number of ways to navigate parsed nodes.
-The `HtmlDocument.RootNodes` property contains all the root nodes in the document.
+The `HtmlDocument.RootNodes` property contains the root nodes in the document.
 Each `HtmlElementNode` node includes a `Children` property, which can be used to access all the other nodes in the document.
 In addition, all nodes have `NextNode`, `PrevNode`, and `ParentNode` properties, which you can use to navigate the nodes in every direction.

 The `HtmlDocument` class also includes a `Find()` method, which accepts a predicate argument.
 This method will recursively find all the nodes in the document for which the predicate returns true, and return those nodes in a flat list.